Here’s a list of maintenance tips to keep your water heater running efficiently and reliably:

 - Always maintain 2 feet of clearance around the appliance unless the manual specifically states otherwise.

-- Annually, flush the heater to remove the sediment and debris in the bottom of the tank.
+- Drain about a quarter of the tank a few times a year to remove the sediment and debris.
 Hook up a garden hose to the drain valve and run until the water is clear.
 This also makes the unit operate more quietly.

 - Annually, test the temperature-pressure relief valve by quickly discharging it two or three times.
 Following the testing, keep an eye out for small leaks from the valve.